yereverluvinunclebert/Panzer-StopWatch-Clock-VB6/README.md

 si_the_geek       for his special folder code

 Elroy on VB forums for the balloon tooltips

+grigri@shinyhappypixels.com - playing sound files asynchronously

+Rod Stephens @ vb-helper.com for the resizing form code

+RobDog888 https://www.vbforums.com/member.php?17511-RobDog888  for the OpenFile method of testing file existence.

+zeezee https://www.vbforums.com/member.php?90054-zeezee  for the PathFileExists method of testing folder existence.

+Zach_VB6  https://www.vbforums.com/member.php?95578-Zach_VB6 for loading a file to a textbox

+Chris001 for his subclassing for centre-ing dialog forms

+All the good crowd at VBForums for the instant help and quality feedback - Join the crowd!

+Wayne Phillips, the creator of TwinBasic, the plug-in replacement for VB6.

 Harry Whitfield for his quality testing, brain stimulation and being an unwitting source of inspiration.